fbpx

 A blacklisted country faces serious consequences, as it can:

-• affect its reputation, as well as cause other states and international organisations to tighten financial measures against it.
+• affect its reputation, as well as cause other states and international organisations to tighten targeted financial sanctions and other financial measures against it.

 • give it the status of a rogue state under special scrutiny by the international community and subject to additional control measures due to systemic weaknesses in anti-money laundering and countering the financing of terrorism.